apiflask/apiflask/docs/usage.md

         > pip install watchdog
         ```

-I highly recommend enabling "debug mode" when developing Flask application, see the note below
+We highly recommend enabling "debug mode" when developing Flask application.
+See the
-for the details.
+note below for the details.

-??? note "Enabling the debug mode"
+??? note "Enable the debug mode with `FLASK_ENV`"

-    Flask can automatically restart and reload the application when code changes and display useful debug information for errors.
-To enable these features in your Flask application, we will need to set the environment variable `FLASK_ENV` to `development.`
+    Flask can automatically restart and reload the application when code changes
+    and display useful debug information for errors.
+To enable these features
+    in your Flask application, we will need to set the environment variable
+    `FLASK_ENV` to `development`:

     === "Bash"

-        ```
+        ```bash
         $ export FLASK_ENV=development
         ```

     === "Windows CMD"

         ```